Fortress of Tustan: Petroglyphs

 Rock surface images (petroglyphs) belong to a vast and somewhat mysterious area of monuments of ancient culture and art.
 Rock images of Tustan are mostly located on the largest and central group, Kamin, and are in difficult to reach places.

 Among all Tustan petroglyphs, the researcher Mykola Bandrivskyi paid attention to a group of images shaped like a circle, a disk or schematic roundish figures.
 Such signs are called solar signs.
 The researcher analysed the location of those solar signs and came to a conclusion that they were put on rock surfaces in accordance with a certain system.
-However, not all researchers agree with the theory about the handmade origin of “solar signs”.
+However, not all researchers agree with the theory about the handmade origin of "solar signs".
 In particular, a professor of geology Bohdan Ridush proved that those are natural reliefs of petrified sponges, which appeared in the process of sandstone weathering.

 Handmade petroglyphs also survived in Tustan.
 Individual images of animals are particularly interesting: a wolf chasing an elk, a horse and a rider.
-During archeological excavations led by M. Rozhko, on the slopes of Velyke Krylo (Ukr. “big wing”) a group of petroglyphs was discovered, including five axes, two crosses, and one swastika.
+During archeological excavations led by M. Rozhko, on the slopes of Velyke Krylo (lit.
+'Big Wing') a group of petroglyphs was discovered, including five axes, two crosses, and one swastika.

 A large group of petroglyphs could have been created in the 18th–20th centuries, when the rocks of Tustan were a well-known tourist attraction.
 A significant group of the monuments is made of heraldic signs.
 They are mostly tridents as well as symbols of various organizations.